-The Roswell Park Cancer Institute (RPCI) and University of Pittsburgh Cancer Institute (UPCI) Ovarian Cancer SPORE includes four individual research projects, four supportive cores, and developmental research and career development programs.
+The Roswell Park Comprehensive Cancer Center (RPCI) and University of Pittsburgh Cancer Institute (UPCI) Ovarian Cancer SPORE includes four individual research projects, four supportive cores, and developmental research and career development programs.
 It brings together basic and applied investigators to conduct innovative and diverse translational investigations aimed at risk stratification, treatment of primary and recurrent ovarian cancer, and prevention of relapse in patients in remission.

 The four projects have been carefully designed to have significant potential to change clinical practice paradigms in ovarian cancer within five years.
 The theme of the program uniquely reflects immune based approaches in the etiology, prognosis and treatment of patients with ovarian cancer.

 The RPCI-UPCI Ovarian Cancer SPORE will recruit new investigators to ovarian cancer research; and will become a comprehensive, integrated program of translational inquiry that explores the most promising avenues for improving ovarian cancer outcomes.

 The results of the research proposed by the RPCI-UPCI Ovarian Cancer SPORE as a whole will have a long-lasting impact on the outcome of ovarian cancer patients in a variety of clinical presentations.

 We expect that the varied immunologic approaches in our four "first-in-human" studies proposed will lead to:

 - Improved response rates and outcomes in patients newly diagnosed with ovarian cancer and those with relapsed chemo-resistant disease

 - The development of novel strategies to lengthen remission rates in ovarian cancer patients with recurrent disease